favalex/modbus-cli/README.rst

 access
   One or more read or write operations.
 See ACCESS SYNTAX below.

 -r FILE, --registers=FILE     Read registers definitions from FILE.
 Can be specified multiple times.
 -v, --verbose                 Print on screen the bytes transferred on the wire.
 -b BAUD, --baud=BAUD          Set the baud rate for serial connections.
 -p BITS, --stop-bits=BITS     Set the number of stop bits for serial connections.
 -P PARITY, --parity=PARITY    Set the parity for serial connections: (e)ven, (o)dd or (n)one
--B ORDER, --byte-order ORDER Set the byte order to one of 'le' (little endian), 'be' (big endian) or 'mixed' -h, --help                   Show this help message and exit.
+-B ORDER, --byte-order=ORDER  Set the byte order to one of 'le' (little endian), 'be' (big endian) or 'mixed' -h, --help                    Show this help message and exit.

 ACCESS SYNTAX
 =============